heptarch/heptarch.github.io/drafts/tarkovsky.md

 I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San Niccolò.
-I slept at the "Institute", in a small room---more of a closet---next to the archives, ate
+I slept at the "Institute", in a small room---more a closet---next to the archives, ate at I Bastioni and drank amari once a week on my stipend, and walked Florence on the weekends.

 The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the